snake-fan/KnowAct/CONTEXT.md

 _Avoid_: domain graph, authored graph

 **Reviewed Map**:
-The hidden **Knowledge Map** used as the benchmark reference for a simulated or real user.
+The hidden **Knowledge Map** used as the benchmark reference for a simulated or real user, bound to one reviewed graph version and one **Confirmed Profile Context Snapshot**.
-_Avoid_: user graph, true graph, ground-truth graph
+_Avoid_: user graph, true graph, ground-truth graph, cross-domain map

 **Candidate Knowledge Map**:
 A generated user-specific **Knowledge Map** sample produced during authoring before benchmark-author review, from one **Confirmed Profile Context Snapshot** and one reviewed graph version in the same **Benchmark Domain**.